miknonny/es6-javascript-playground/README.md

 how to use.
-run babel src --out-dir build --watch --source-maps run .js files in your build directory
+run babel src --out-dir build --watch --source-maps work with the o .js files in your build directory